 - strengthen existing protections for domestic consumers, especially vulnerable consumers, in relation to disconnection and the use of meters operating in prepayment mode

-In April 2013 we approved the final Smart Metering Installation Code of Practice.
-This Code of Practice will be an important consumer protection measure during the rollout of smart meters, setting out rules and standards of conduct for suppliers installing smart meters.
+The latest version of the Smart Metering Installation Code of Practice (SMICoP) as well as other useful information (such as changes that have been made since it was first approved) can be found at the SMICoP website.
+This Code of Practice is an important consumer protection measure during the rollout of smart meters, setting out rules and standards of conduct for suppliers installing smart meters.

 Smarter Markets Programme